Safe, Occlusion-Aware Manipulation for Online Object Reconstruction in Confined Spaces: Algorithms and Analysis

-\begin{proof} If the algorithm finds a solution, the solution is correct, as it follows the topological order of ODG and reveals objects and occlusion safely through primitives.
+\begin{lemma} The algorithm defined in Algorithm \ref{alg:complete-algo} is probabilistically complete (and interchangeably resolution-complete). \end{lemma} \begin{proof} If the algorithm finds a solution, the solution is correct, as it follows the topological order of ODG and reveals objects and occlusion safely.
 Conversely, if a solution exists, it can be converted to a sequence of the primitives mentioned above.
 Denote $(i_j,s_j,\tau_j)$ as the $j$-th action in the solution, and denote the index of the first action applied to object $i$ as $\pi(i)$.
-Since the solution must follow the topological order of ODG, it can be reformulated as:
+Since the solution follows the topological order of ODG, it can be reformulated as: